opencarecc/opencareMakerPlaybook/how_can_i_structure_a_co-design_session.md

 In the last six months we went through, step by step:

 * an **"Inspiration phase"**: we did a reasearch both offline -  we went around, talking with people and building relations - and online - we searched for the most popular methodologies and strategies used in co-design discipline;
-* then an **"Ideation phase"**: we identified the communities, defining what kind of communication and interactions we want to test in the next phase and we designed new tools and materials for the two co-design sessions;
+* an **"Ideation phase"**: once we had identified the communities, we defined what kind of communication and interactions we want to test in the next phase and, according to them, we designed new tools and materials for the two co-design sessions;
-* an **"Implementation phase"**: during which we had the possibility to dialogue and work with people from many different Milanese communities, making them feel active participants, asking and listening their issues and needs - *don't be afraid to get your hands dirty!*
+* an **"Implementation phase"**: called also co-design session, in which we had the possibility to dialogue and work with people from many different Milanese communities, making them feel active participants, asking and listening their issues and needs - *don't be afraid to get your hands dirty!*

-We have organized and divided our **timetable** into three main phases: **PRE** (inspiration), **DURING** (ideation - implementation) and **POST** (feedbacks - until now).
+As you can see, we have organized and divided our **timetable** into three main phases: **PRE** (inspiration), **DURING** (ideation - implementation) and **POST** (feedbacks - until now).
 In order to engage and to reach many *qualitative* people as possibile, during the first PRE - inspiration phase, WeMake, together with the **Municipality of Milan**, organized a lot of meetings, workshops and events in order to meet and to get in touch, face to face, with people and their different communities.

-Here there is a list of all the **meetings/workshops/events** that we holded with local communities:
+Here, there is a list of all the **meetings/workshops/events** that we holded with local communities:

 **1. Mare Culturale Milano - March 12th, 2016** // meeting